Kuhame/ScalaProject/README.md

 ### Future Possible Improvements
 What we can do in more complex app, is upscaling the technologies to dedicated alternatives such as :

-#### Dedicated Database
-We can think about storing graphs to a SQLite database (or similar) so that we have a centralized persistent graphs data where the user can query for specific ones.
+- Dedicated Database : We can think about storing graphs to a SQLite database (or similar) so that we have a centralized persistent graphs data where the user can query for specific ones.

-#### Threading and concurrency
-ZIO have immutable data structure such as Ref or STM, that can help with functionnal purity and thread-safety.
-ZIO's primitives can also handle multiple user inputs if the app-terminal need to be operated by multiple users at the same time.

-#### Graphic User Interface
-Instead of an app terminal, we could try to go on API-based type, where the user will be entering a web server.
+- Graphic User Interface : Instead of an app terminal, we could try to go on API-based type, where the user will be entering a web server.
 This can enhance user experience with a cleaner user-friendly interface that can be easily customized to fit our needs later on.

 ## Testing